-This curriculum standard for the Tool and Die Maker and Tool/Tooling Maker trade programs is based upon the on-the-job performance objectives, located in the industry-approved training standard.
+This curriculum revision for the Level 2 - Tool and Die Maker - Tool/Tooling Maker for is based upon the on-the-job performance objectives, located in the industry-approved training standard.

-This is the second level of 3 levels of training.
-The Reportable Subjects Summary chart (located on page 3) summarizes the training hours for each reportable subject.
+The curriculum is organized into 12 reportable subjects.
+The Program Summary of Reportable Subjects chart summarizes the training hours for each reportable subject.

-The curriculum identifies the learning that takes place in-school.
+The curriculum identifies only the learning that takes place off-the-job.
 The in-school program focuses primarily on the theoretical knowledge and the essential skills required to support the performance objectives of the Apprenticeship Training Standards.

-Employers/Sponsors are expected to extend the apprentice's knowledge and skills through practical training on a work site.
-Regular evaluations of the apprentice's knowledge and skills are conducted throughout training to verify that all apprentices have achieved the learning outcomes identified in the curriculum standard.
+Employers/Sponsors are expected to extend the apprentice's knowledge and skills through practical training on the work site.
+Regular evaluations of the apprentice's knowledge and skills are conducted throughout training to ensure that all apprentices have achieved the learning outcomes identified in the curriculum standard.